Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Advances in theoretical methods

 For a specific class of processes, the works of V.~Braun, A.~Manashov and their collaborators \cite{Braun:2012bg,Braun:2014sta,Braun:2016qlg,Braun:2020zjm,Braun:2022qly} have demonstrated that these corrections can be conveniently calculated using the conformal operator-product expansion (COPE).
 This approach leverages the conformal symmetry of the lowest order matrix elements of gauge-invariant QCD operators.

 In this section, we discuss recent results \cite{Martinez-Fernandez:2025gub} of the application of the COPE for exclusive processes at LO including the kinematic twist-3 and twist-4 corrections for a spin-0 target.
-The advantages of considering spin-0 targets are twofold: 1) exclusive processes depend on a minimal number of CFFs, hence the number of experimental measurements for their study is lower than for other hadrons; and 2) the description of nuclei such as helium-4, for which exciting data on DVCS data already~\cite{CLAS:2021ovm} and ongoing TCS experiments are available.
+The advantages of considering spin-0 targets are twofold: { \begin{itemize} \item Corresponding exclusive processes depend on a minimal set of CFFs, reducing both the complexity of the theoretical description and the number of observables required for their extraction compared to higher-spin hadrons. \item Spin-$0$ targets include nuclei such as helium-4, for which high-quality DVCS data is already available~\cite{CLAS:2021ovm}. \end{itemize}}

 The general framework of two-photon scattering allows, for the first time in Ref.~\cite{Martinez-Fernandez:2025gub}, the calculation of these corrections for TCS~\cite{Berger:2001xd}, and the comparison with corresponding results previously obtained for DVCS~\cite{Braun:2012bg, Braun:2022qly}.
 The reaction reads